Unstrut-Hainich-Kreis

 Unstrut-Hainich-Kreis is a Kreis (district) in the north of Thuringia, Germany.
 Neighboring districts are (from the north clockwise) the districts Eichsfeld, Kyffhäuserkreis, Sömmerda, Gotha, Wartburgkreis and the district Werra-Meißner in Hesse.

 History

-The district was created on July 1, 1994, by merging the two previous districts Mühlhausen and Bad Langensalza.
+The district was created on 1 July 1994 by merging the two previous districts of Mühlhausen and Bad Langensalza.

 Partnerships

 The district has a partnership with the Wetteraukreis in Hesse dating back to the German reunification of 1990.
-The district also has a partnership with the Lithuanian districts Ukmerge and Raseiniai.
+The district also has a partnership with the Lithuanian Ukmergė District Municipality.

 Geography

 The district is named after the river Unstrut and a hill chain, the Hainich.
 The Hainich became the 13th national park of Germany in 1997.